TheSlugInTub/Sulkan/README.md

 - [ ] Make physics_3d conversion between rigidbody and render association more performant
 - [ ] Clean everything up
 - [ ] Improve editor interface for components
+- [ ] Fix meshes in rigidbody creation

+# Quirks

+If you have a rigidbody with a rotation with the component w set to zero, it will crash the program if it collides with another rigidbody.